 To license this image please contact me at firstname.lastname@example.org.

-The preparation is simple, you briefly sear boneless, skinless chicken thighs in a Dutch oven, then fry spice seeds, pureed onion, carrot and a simple mix of a few ground spices.
+I love to eat Indian curries but I’m not always in the mood to cook them because they usually require a lot of time standing at the stovetop.
+Not this one!
+This slow cooker chicken curry needs just a little bit of prep and once that’s done it’s “set it and forget it” – my favorite way of cooking.
+You start by briefly searing boneless, skinless chicken thighs in a Dutch oven, then fry spice seeds, pureed onion, carrot and a simple mix of a few ground spices.
 Next you add crushed tomatoes, tomato paste and chicken broth, bring everything to a boil and then transfer it to the slow cooker.
 Three hours later you open the lid, stir in sour cream and you’re ready to go!
 You can serve the curry with rice but I personally prefer naan for this one.

 - 1 yellow onion

 - 2 large garlic cloves, minced or pressed

 - 4 teaspoons chili powder (if you don't have store-bought at hand, I have a homemade chili powder recipe)

 - 4 – 5 boneless, skinless chicken thighs